-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. tacacs command-authorization operation To enable command authorization. save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile. exit To change to the Privileged EXEC mode.
+ro change to the Configuration mode.

+To enable command authorization.

+To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.

-3.7.6 Accounting user activity on the device
+3.6.6 Accounting user activity on the device

 The accounting function of the TACACS+ protocol tracks actions performed by authenticated users on the device.
 The device generates a record for every successful user action.
 The device immediately sends each generated record to the TACACS+ server in the network.
 This helps the network administrator or security officers get an overview of the successful user actions performed on network devices.